Jay W. Pscheidt, Extension Plant Pathologist

 fungicides, like Rubigan, need a little more green tissue exposed after

 bud break to be effective.
-Other fungicides, like Elite or Orbit, are
+Other fungicides, like Elite or Tilt, are

 effective when starting applications at bud break.
 The flowable

 formulation of tebuconazole, Folicure, does not seem to be equally

 effective with an average control of 72% and only significant in 2 out of